Kim Olson. Owner

 When I’m not working, I enjoy spending time with family and friends, gardening, reading, road trips with my husband to small interesting towns, and shopping with my sister.
 My husband and I lead the middle school ministry at church and are a part of the song ministry as well.
 But most recently, my dream of being a mother has come true.
 After 8 years of trying various medical procedures to have a baby, we had our prayers answered and we have our sweet little boy!
 He is such a joy and has made my life have new meaning.

-Kim is currently NOT taking new clients.
+Kim is currently NOT taking new hair extension clients.

 When I have a client in my chair I aim to find a solution for their hair problems, give them a style that best fits their lifestyle and keep their hair healthy.
 I love meeting the challenges of unruly, curly, straight, thick or thin hair.
 I want my clients to be able to duplicate the style I give them by showing them how to style it as well as what products to use.

 Coloring hair is a way I can enhance my client’s styles by making certain aspects about the cut and style more noticeable or for a graying client to feel more youthful.
 I’ve had extensive training in color theory so I am well equipped with the knowledge on how to meet a client’s color challenges.
 My goal is always to keep the hair healthy and improved during a color service.
 I have learned formal styling from the best, my sister, Kim Olson included.
 I have kept up on formal styling trends so I can make my clients feel current and their best on their special day.
 I really enjoy doing Locks of Love cuts as it is an awesome experience to share and be a part of such an exciting selfless act.